Louisa E. Rhine

 Louisa Ella Rhine (née Weckesser November 9, 1891 - March 17, 1983) was an American doctor of botany and is known for her work in parapsychology.
 At the time of her death, she was recognized as the foremost researcher of spontaneous psychic experiences, and has been referred to as the "first lady of parapsychology."

 Life

 Rhine was born Louisa Ella Weckesser on an island in the Niagara River, New York on November 9, 1891.
 Her parents were Christian Weckesser, a gardener, orchardist, and farmer, and Ella Weckesser.
 The oldest of nine children, Rhine grew up in northern Ohio.

 In 1920, she married J. B. Rhine, a fellow graduate student in botany.
-In 1927, the Rhines relocated to Durham, NC, where they raised four children together.
+In 1927, the Rhines relocated to Durham, North Carolina, where they raised four children together.

 Education

 Influenced by her father's interest in plants, Rhine chose to study plant physiology.
 She attended the College of Wooster before obtaining her Bachelor of Science, Master of Science, and Ph.D., all in Botany, from the University of Chicago.